 Jersey Travel Guide

 Largest of the British Channel Islands, Jersey is the most southerly and renowned for its mild winters and long hot summer days.
-This tiny island in the English Channel measuring nine miles by five (14km by 8km) was once, in antiquity, part of mainland France.
-Small it may be, but it has been big on influence over the ages, giving the world the Jersey dairy cow and the ubiquitous knitted sweaters known globally as 'jerseys'.
+This tiny island in the English Channel, measuring nine miles by five (14km by 8km), was in antiquity part of mainland France.
+Small it may be, but it has had a great influence over the ages, giving the world the Jersey dairy cow and the ubiquitous knitted sweaters known globally as 'jerseys'.
 Today it offers a wealth of history and sheer scenic beauty, sporting well-kept fields and an unspoilt coastline of majestic cliffs, exposed bays, sandy beaches and rocky coves.
 Inland the island is criss-crossed by a network of 'green lanes' where walkers, horse-riders and cyclists have precedence over cars.